About the Mona Lisa Touch Laser.

 Gynecologists and urogynecologists around the globe know Dr. Zipper for his remarkable contributions to the development of lasers for use in pelvic medicine.
 Dr. Zipper is the inventor of laser Incisionless Vaginal Rejuvenation® and the GyneShape™ laser.
 Dr. Zipper is also the CEO of UroShape, LLC a laser company actively developing lasers for pelvic pain.
 As you may or may not be aware, there are many lasers now being used to treat vaginal atrophy and its symptoms, pain with intercourse, itching, and burning.
-Examples include the Mona Lisa Touch® laser, Selene Touch™, diVa™, FemTouch™, and FemiLift™, Dr. Zipper wants you to know that they all work on the same basic principle, they drill tiny little laser holes in the vaginal wall which stimulates the growth of new and healthier tissue.
-Dr. Zipper also wants you to know that, although each company would like you to believe that their laser is superior, this technology is new and there is very limited data to support such claims.
-Indeed, his research suggests that each of these lasers are equally capable treating vaginal atrophy and it may be several years before inferiority or superiority is demonstrated.
-At this time, Dr. Zipper recommends that you first choose a physician with ample experience with lasers and next make sure your physician is using an FDA cleared laser.
+Examples include the Mona Lisa Touch® laser, Selene Touch™, diVa™, FemTouch™, and FemiLift™, Dr. Zipper want you to know that although they all work on the same basic principle, they drill tiny little laser holes in the vaginal wall which stimulates the growth of new and healthier tissue, some seem to be better at this than others.
+At this time, the majority of data, worldwide, has been generated using the Mona Lisa Touch Laser.

 What is Dyspareunia?